ConorFWild/pandda_2_gemmi/README.md

 ## Running PanDDA 2

+PanDDA 2 supports the autobuilding of events and ranking them by autobuildability.
+All one needs to do is ensure that BUSTER is set up in their path (and hence ana_pdbmaps and rhofit) and run PanDDA 2

-Once you have installed PanDDA 2 in a conda environment, running it is as simple as:
+Once you have installed PanDDA 2 in a conda environment, it can be run with autobuilding and automated ground state identification with the following invocation:

 ```bash
 python /path/to/analyse.py --data_dirs=<data directories> --out_dir=<output directory> --pdb_regex=<pdb regex> --mtz_regex=<mtz regex> <options>
 ```